Perfect even modules and the even filtration: Even cohomology of connective rings

 \begin{proof} By \cref{corollary:complete_convergence_of_the_even_spectral_sequence_for_homologically_even_connectives}, in the case at hand the even spectral sequence

-converges completely.
-As the differentials are of bidegree $(2r-1, r-1)$, the vanishing line of \cref{theorem:vanishing_of_even_coh_of_connective_ring_above_milnor_line} implies that elements in weights $q \leq 2$ can neither receive or support differentials.
+converges strongly.
+As the differentials are of bidegree $(2r-1, r-1)$ for $r \geq 2$, the vanishing line of \cref{theorem:vanishing_of_even_coh_of_connective_ring_above_milnor_line} together with the fact that even cohomology vanishes when $p < 0$ imply that all of the differentials originating or ending at $\evencoh^{2, 2}(M)$ or $\evencoh^{0, 1}(M)$ vanish.
 It follows that we have a short exact sequence

 and the identification of the last group in \cref{proposition:weight_one_cohomology_of_a_connective_homologically_even_module} yields the needed result. \end{proof}